Actual Photo (vs the rendered view found most other places)

 If you shoot HDR, Time-lapse or do focus stacking (and more), I would definitely recommend buying one.
 You will use it a lot.

-Click this link to place your order directly from Promote Systems, and get $15 off EVERY accessory you purchase with your order.
-This offer WILL NOT WORK if you don’t click the link, and it will not begin until the date stated above.
+Click this link to place your order directly from Promote Systems, and get $15 off the total price of your order.
+This offer WILL NOT WORK if you don’t click the link.

 This unit was loaned to Ron & Luc by a reader of this blog.
 I may get a commission if you make a purchase using the links in this article.